0xOmarA/Tiger/readme.md

 # Introduction
 Tiger is a project entirely written in C# and its main purpose is to analyse the files of Destiny 2 and parse many of them.
 As the game progressed and grows, this implementation of extractor will grow and improve as well.

+# Note
+This project uses embedded resources for dependencies.
+An example of those would be oodle, RawTex as well as Librevorb.

 # Getting Started
 There are a lot of things that this extractor can do.
 Lets walk through a couple of them one by one and then hopefully by the end of these examples you will have a solid idea on how this library can be used.